First Year FAQ

 Flex points are a dollar-for-dollar declining balance account that is accepted at any on-campus dining location.
 All purchases made using flex points receive a 6% discount.
 Unused fall points will transfer to the spring, but all flex points expire at the end of the spring semester.

-Cardinal Cash is a voluntary account linked to your Cardinal Card that can be used for purchases at various locations on and off campus.
+Cardinal Cash is a voluntary account linked to your Cardinal Card that can be used for purchases at various locations on-campus and off-campus.
 Cardinal Cash is required for printing/copying services on campus.
 Cardinal Cash is accepted at all campus dining locations and can supplement your meal plan if you run low on meal swipes or flex points.
-You may also use Cardinal Cash on campus at select vending machines, campus bookstores, and off campus locations such as Yellow Cab, most Cardinal Towne restaurants, and many other restaurants around town.
+You may also use Cardinal Cash on-campus at select vending machines, campus bookstores, and off-campus locations such as Yellow Cab, most Cardinal Towne restaurants, and many other restaurants around town.